 Experiment 3.
-In this experiment, we test the real-arithmetic algorithms SPade-real and SPade-Fre-real on the (un-Schur-reduced) real matrices from the test set and we show just performance profiles.
-Figure 7.8 compares SPade with SPade-real and SPade-old for computing $A^t$ .
-Figure 7.9 compares SPade-Fre-real, SPade-Fre, SPade-2by2, and explog-Fre for all values of t in the vector v (rootm-Fre is omitted due to its poor performance in the previous experiment).
-For these real problems, SPade-real and SPade-Fre-real show a significant improvement in accuracy over the algorithms working in complex arithmetic.
+In this experiment, we test the real-arithmetic algorithms SPadereal and SPade-Fre-real on the (un-Schur-reduced) real matrices from the test set and we show just performance profiles.
+Figure 7.8 compares SPade with SPade-real and SPade-old for computing A^t .
+Figure 7.9 compares SPade-Fre-real, SPade-Fre, SPade-2by2, and explog-Fre for all values of t in the vector v (rootm-Fre is omitted)